 When it comes to the blood test, time is of the essence.
 The test is only viable within 6-12 hours after the person’s last drink.

 Saliva Test for Alcohol

-Saliva drug test is very easy to administer and less invasive than urine or hair test.
-Moreover, saliva test can detect both the drug and its metabolites.
-Collecting saliva is very easy, a cotton swab is usually placed inside the cheek, which can be used to detect the concentration of alcohol in saliva – which is almost the same as BAC in the blood.
-Because alcohol and its metabolites don’t stay in your saliva for too long, or as long as they do in your blood or urine, saliva has a short detection window, however, it offers more possibilities in detecting recent use.
-Alcohol can be detected in your saliva for approximately 10 to 24 hours.
+Saliva drug tests are very easy to administer and less invasive than the blood or hair follicle test.
+Moreover, the saliva test can detect both the drug and its metabolites.
+Collecting saliva is very easy.
+A cotton swab is usually placed inside the cheek, which can be used to detect the substance’s concentration in saliva, similar to how BAC can be detected in the blood.
+Because alcohol-containing drinks and their metabolites don’t stay in saliva for as long as they do in blood or urine, saliva has a short detection window.
+However, it offers a fast and straightforward method for detecting recent use.

 Breath Alcohol Test